44 min read

 Definition: Long Service Leave

-Long service leave is paid leave available to employees who have worked for the same employer over a long period of time (between 7 and 15 years, depending on which state or territory legislation applies).
+Long service leave (LSL) is paid leave available to employees who have worked for the same employer over a long period of time (between 7 and 15 years, depending on which state or territory legislation applies).

 You must provide paid LSL in accordance with the relevant legislation or other instrument to eligible employees.